AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 And again, **thank you**.
 I could never have done it without you guys!!!

-**Q**: *But 15$ a year is too much for a theme!!!*
+**Q**: *But $15 a year is too much for a theme!!!*

-**A**: Is it?
-15$ is roughly the price of about 10 coffees, 4 sandwiches or 6 subway tickets.
-Is working on a beautiful IDE with many different customization options, many features, constant updates worth that price?
+**A**: Is it? $15 is roughly the price of about 10 coffees, 4 sandwiches or 6 subway tickets.
+Is working on a beautiful IDE with many customization options, many features, constant updates worth that price?
 If the price is really the issue, don't hesitate to contact me, perhaps I can give you a discount, or a trial extension if you want.

 Also, if you are a student, a classroom, a non-profit organization, an open-source contributor or a plugin developer, you can use the plugin **for free**.